Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Summary and Conclusions

 \section{Summary and Conclusions}

-We studied test particle dynamics in the (sub-extremal) static C-metric, adopting dimensionless variables and a Mino type parameter to put null motion into first order form.
-We also introduced a $K$-scaling for null motion, so that the reduced system depends only on two dimensionless ratios and all sector equations share a uniform normalisation across the paper.
-The principal results are as follows.
+We analysed null geodesics and photon observables in the subextremal static C-metric, working in a fully dimensionless formulation.
+Introducing a Mino-type parameter and a convenient $K$-scaling for photons, we obtained a uniform first-order system whose reduced dynamics is controlled by two dimensionless ratios, allowing a parameter-consistent treatment across all sectors.

-Because null motion is conformally invariant, the Hamilton-Jacobi (HJ) equation separates.
-We reduced the radial and polar equations to the Biermann-Weierstrass form; the general solution follows in terms of $\wp,\zeta,\sigma$.
-This yields (i) a classification of photon trajectories via the quartic radial polynomial and the polar potential; (ii) the latitude of the photon cone, which replaces equatorial symmetry for $a\neq0$; and (iii) the spherical photon surface at a single radius $\xi_{\rm ph}(a)$.
-For generic orbits the azimuth and time quadratures involve rational functions of two independent Weierstrass arguments (from the $r$ and $\theta$ sectors), that admit closed expressions in $\sigma$-logarithms.
-Cone (or spherical) orbits collapse to a single sector, leading to linear azimuth (or time).
+Because null motion is conformally invariant, the Hamilton-Jacobi equation separates.
+We reduced both the radial and polar sectors to Biermann-Weierstrass form and expressed the general solutions in terms of $\wp$, $\zeta$, and $\sigma$.
+This yields a clean classification of photon trajectories via the radial quartic and polar potential, makes the breakdown of equatorial symmetry explicit through the existence of a fixed photon cone at nonzero acceleration, and identifies a single spherical photon surface shared by all latitudes.
+For generic trajectories, the azimuthal and time variables are obtained as closed Weierstrass quadratures built from the independent radial and polar phases, while cone orbits collapse to a single phase and admit particularly simple behaviour.

-Furthermore, for any static observer in the static patch the black hole shadow boundary is an exact circle.
-Its screen radius depends on $a$ and the observer's position but is independent of the conicity $C$, so the local silhouette does not constrain the string tension.
-The photon ring orbital frequency and Lyapunov exponent were obtained in compact closed form, providing eikonal quasinormal estimates (real and imaginary parts).
-A useful inversion procedure shows how a single shadow radius measurement at known $(\xi_o,\theta_o)$ determines the dimensionless acceleration.
-We gave small $a$ expansions showing that acceleration reduces both the orbital frequency and the instability rate at quadratic order, and we explained the geodesic QNM correspondence so that readers can interpret the eikonal estimate without recourse to the full perturbation problem.
+On the observational side, we proved that the black hole shadow boundary is an exact circle for any observer in the static patch.
+For static observers, its angular radius depends on the acceleration and the observer location but is independent of observer inclination and of the conicity parameter $C$, so the local shadow alone cannot constrain the string/strut tension.
+Moreover, the circular shadow radius leads to a simple algebraic inference scheme that determines the dimensionless acceleration from a single shadow measurement once the observer’s mass-distance relation is fixed.
+We further clarified the observer dependence of the shadow scale: at a fixed event, changing the observer’s state of motion acts by local aberration, which preserves circularity but changes the observed angular size, so the shadow radius is not invariant under boosts.

+We also provided compact expressions for the photon orbital frequency and Lyapunov exponent and used the geodesic-QNM correspondence to obtain eikonal quasinormal estimates, showing that the damping rate is insensitive to the conical deficit at this order, while the oscillation frequency is affected by $C$ only through a simple rescaling of the azimuthal mode number.